ysyk2021/the-power-of-diversity-and-inclusion-in-leadership-leading-with-cultural-awareness-and-sensitivity/src/chapter-2-1.md

-# Recognizing the Different Factors That Impact Diversity and Inclusion in the Workplace

 In this chapter, we will explore the various factors that significantly influence diversity and inclusion in the workplace.
 Understanding these factors and their impact is crucial for leaders who strive to create an inclusive environment that values and leverages diversity.